zarr-developers/VirtualiZarr/docs/usage.md

 ## Virtual Datasets as Zarr Groups

 The full Zarr model (for a single group) includes multiple arrays, array names, named dimensions, and arbitrary dictionary-like attrs on each array.
-Whilst the duck-typed `ManifestArray` cannot store all of this information, an `xarray.Dataset` wrapping multiple `ManifestArray`s maps really nicely to the Zarr model.
-This is what the virtual dataset we opened represents - all the information in one entire Zarr group, but held as references to on-disk chunks instead of in-memory arrays.
+Whilst the duck-typed `ManifestArray` cannot store all of this information, an `xarray.Dataset` wrapping multiple `ManifestArray`s maps neatly to the Zarr model.
+This is what the virtual dataset we opened represents - all the information in one entire Zarr group, but held as references to on-disk chunks instead of as in-memory arrays.

 The problem of combining many legacy format files (e.g. netCDF files) into one virtual Zarr store therefore becomes just a matter of opening each file using `open_virtual_dataset` and using [xarray's various combining functions](https://docs.xarray.dev/en/stable/user-guide/combining.html) to combine them into one aggregate virtual dataset.